2021

 Sema Tosun

-Currently, Sema is a Mortgage Loan Officer with Guarantee Mortgage and runs Stamp Bar and Grill restaurant she owns in San Carlos.
-Born to modest a migrant family with modest means, Sema harbored a life-long passion for giving and helping those who are less fortunate.
-Having founded the non-profit Fund A Need in 2014, Sema realized her dream of helping those who are in need, particularly the low-income seniors.
+Coming from a successful finance career, currently, Sema dedicates her time to managing her Fund A Need nonprofit.
+Born to a modest migrant family and means, Sema harbored a life-long passion for giving and helping those who are less fortunate.
+Having launched her non-profit in 2014, Sema made her dream become a reality and helps those who are in need, particularly the low-income seniors.

 Fund A Need